ACM-JUIT/Social-Distancing-Detector-1/README.md

 Implement social distancing detector using OpenCV(Python), Deep Learning.
 It should monitor social distancing in Real-Time using live video stream/IP camera in OpenCV.

-This is going to be legen- wait for it - darry.
+# This is going to be LEGEN- wait for it -DARY.